Charles Billingsley is Not Top Christ Following Man (and other SBC alumni testimonies)

 Right now is a pretty hard time to be a patriarchy cult survivor.
 It feels like every day there’s some reminder of the life I came from.
 No, ran from.
 Last week was no exception.

 If you’re new here, I’m Tia Levings, and I wrote A Well-Trained Wife: My Escape from Christian Patriarchy.
 The book came out last August, and I haven’t taken my foot off the gas to promote it since the pre-order season this time last year.
 Some high points so far include recording my own audio, debuting on the New York Times Bestseller list, being chosen as an Audible Canada Best of Year Memoir, an Apple Books staff pick, a Goodreads Reader’s Choice finalist, and a two-part interview on We Can Do Hard Things.
 Reader feedback has made so much of the hard work worth it—you’ve helped heal me with your notes of support and stories of how relatable you found my book.
-Writing and releasing my memoir has been the positive pivot I dreamed it would be, and the publishing experience is far from over—we still have foreign rights, TV/film rights, and paperback announcements to make, and a second book, The Soul of Healing: A Survivor’s Guide to Recovery from Religious Trauma coming out in 2026.
+Writing and releasing my memoir has been the positive pivot I dreamed it would be, and the publishing experience is far from over—we still have foreign rights, TV/film rights, and paperback announcements to make, and a second book, I Belong to Me: A Survivor’s Guide to Recovery and Hope after Religious Trauma coming out in 2026.

 If you think my story is extreme or fringe, well… Once you read it, you’ll see the life I’m from all over our current headlines.
 Here’s a case in point: